Attached is our HOTTAP User Guide:

 Reason for that is the size of the burners are designed for a certain water flow/pressure.
 If the water flow comes in at a much lower flow rate, then the water will heat up very very quickly way beyond the safety cut-off of 50C (basically it'll be useless as you can't have a shower).

 From past experiences we have found in many cases it is easier to obtain a pump to enjoy the system to its full potential.
 Check out our FLOTAP for further information.

 Your HOTTAP unit has been designed to be used outdoors however to ensure the unit remains in pristine working condition we strongly urge you to make all possible attempts to shield the unit from the elements.
 The unit is splash proof however prolonged exposure to rain may result in the degradation of the internal components and this is due to small trace amounts of acids in rain which over time react with appliance surfaces.

-The easiest way to go about protecting your unit is to simply pack it away after use and keep it under cover inside to shield it from weather however if your situation requires the unit to be exposed outdoors we offer the HOTTAP Jacket and also the Carry bag, both feature premium waterproofing and padding for extra protection and will ensure your unit remains in tip-top shape.
+The easiest way to go about protecting your unit is to simply pack it away after use and keep it under cover inside to shield it from weather however if your situation requires the unit to be exposed outdoors we offer the Joolca Carry bag, it features premium waterproofing and padding for extra protection and will ensure your unit remains in tip-top shape.